 They keep the audience’s attention throughout, performing a brisk rendition of “What Is This Thing Called Love,” a spiraling reading of Dizzy Gillespie’s Latin number “Con Alma,” and a buoyant, rhythmically infectious rendition of Blue Mitchell’s “Fungii Mama” that sparkles with a joyful calypso island spirit.

 The duo performed an appealing rendition of “Never Let Me Go,” showcasing their skilled lyricism and dark, often impressionistic harmonic choices at the outset of the second concert.
-There’s also the spontaneous original “Blues for Mr. Hill,” a slow, declamatory blues highlighting these two kindred personalities’ lively, soulful heritage.
+We also have the spontaneous original “Blues for Mr. Hill,” a slow, declamatory blues highlighting these two kindred personalities’ lively, soulful heritage.

 Other Songs and Albums

 In between more straight-ahead jazz sessions, he’d return to the group.
-Strength was released in 2004 and Distractions followed in 2006.
-Both were vibrant productions that found him collaborating with soul, hip-hop, and gospel artists, including saxophonists David “Fathead” Newman & Karl Denson, keyboardists Bobby Sparks & Bernard Wright, bassist Pino Palladino, vocalist Renee Neufville and others.
+“Strength” was released in 2004, and “Distractions” in 2006.
+Both were vibrant productions that found him collaborating with soul, hip-hop, and gospel artists, including saxophonists David “Fathead” Newman and Karl Denson, keyboardists Bobby Sparks and Bernard Wright, bassist Pino Palladino, vocalist Renee Neufville, and others.

 In the following years, he released Emergence, which featured him singing alongside a 19-piece big band (something he had done more frequently in the 2000s).
 Jon Batiste, a young pianist, toured with the ensemble during this time before starting his illustrious career.